FChikh/REST-API-Fuzzer/README.md

 # REST-API-Fuzzer

-This is the prototype of intelligent fuzzer for services, written with REST API rules, which was created during the Summer school internship in Acronis.
+This is the prototype of intelligent fuzzer for services, written with REST API rules, which was created during the Summer school internship.
 Authors: Fedor Chikhachev, Egor Degterenko, Konstantin Korkin, Lubov Sadovskaya (Moscow State Public School №444 students)

 ## How it works:
 * It analyzes RAML specification for your REST API